How to Help Your Young Athlete through Disappointments

 Help athletes identify reasons for participating in sports, especially reasons that are personally meaningful

 Write down specific goals that align with your child’s reasons for participating

 Track progress toward goals, focusing on effort and results

 Encourage athletes to enjoy the process of training and developing skills in sport

 Acknowledge and celebrate success along the way, remembering success may be internal (e.g., fun, learning, competency) or external (e.g., trophy, praise, winning)

 Read More Articles by Dr. Force regarding youth athletes:

 Dr. Force has practiced as a licensed psychologist with a focus in sport psychology since 2012.
 She is a registered Sport Psychologist for the United States Olympic Committee Sport Psychology Registry.
-Upon completion of her pediatric post-doctoral fellowship at Scottish Rite Hospital in 2015, she joined the Psychology team.
-Utilizing her credentialing as a Certified Sport Psychology Consultant, she sees patients on the Scottish Rite Hospital North Campus in Plano.
+Upon completion of her pediatric post-doctoral fellowship at Scottish Rite in 2015, she joined the Psychology team.
+Utilizing her credentialing as a Certified Sport Psychology Consultant, she sees patients on the Scottish Rite North Campus in Plano.
 Dr. Force has co-authored publications in prominent journals focused on the psychology of sport.